Photo: Ingrid Prestetun/NRC

 The lack of post-primary school opportunities is a major challenge for refugees in Uganda.
 To help them earn a living, our livelihood and food security teams:

-• support communities to access agricultural tools and seeds through cash interventions
+• facilitate communities to access agricultural inputs through a market-based approach

-• offer vocational skills development for refugees and nationals in self-employment, agriculture and entrepreneurship
+• offer vocational skills development for refugees and nationals to gain self-employment, as well as agriculture and entrepreneurship and/or enterprise development

-• provide business support and cash grants to vulnerable youths to increase their access to income generating livelihood opportunities
+• provide business support and cash grants to vulnerable youths and adults to increase their access to income-generating livelihood opportunities

 NRC Shelter and settlementsShelter and settlements

-• construct emergency and semi-permanent shelter and latrines, especially for refugees with specific needs, like people with disabilities and the elderly
+• construct emergency and semi-permanent shelters and latrines, especially for refugees with specific needs, like people with disabilities and the elderly

-• build and rehabilitate learning spaces and provide furniture
+• provide, build and rehabilitate educational learning spaces and provide furniture

-Our WASH teams are responsible for bringing clean water and sanitation to displaced and local communities.
+Our WASH teams are responsible for providing access to clean water and improved hygiene and sanitation to displaced and host communities.
 Our WASH experts:

 • provide permanent water solutions to refugees

-• raise awareness and sensitise on high-risk practises including on Covid-19 prevention
+• actively engage and participate in advocacy on high-risk practices including on cholera, hepatitis and Covid-19 prevention

 About NRC in Uganda